 Yeast Infection Symptoms

-- swelling of the vulva (the outer portion of the female genitals) and vagina
+- Redness and swelling in the vulva and vagina

 Yeast Infection Treatment